 First, the transmitting antenna transforms electricity into microwave energy.
-An electromagnetic wave just like Marconi's radio waves, just a little more energetic, and focuses it in a cylindrical beam.
+An electromagnetic wave just like Marconi's radio waves, only a little more energetic, and focuses it in a cylindrical beam.

 The microwave beam is sent through a series of relays until it hits the rectenna, which converts it back to electricity.

 To ensure safety, Emrod uses energy in the industrial, scientific and medical (ISM) band and keeps the power density low.
 "It's not just how much power you supply, but how much power you supply per square meter", says the founder of Emrod, Greg Kushnir.
 "The density levels we're using are relatively low.
 Right now, it's roughly the equivalent of being out in the sun at noon, about 1 kW per square meter."

 But if it works as intended, the beam will never come into contact with anything other than air.

 The system uses a network of lasers surrounding the beam to detect obstacles, such as a bird or a person, and automatically stops transmitting until the obstruction has moved.

 The technology (wireless energy transmission via microwaves) has been around for decades.
 But to make it commercially viable, energy losses need to be minimized.
 Kushnir said the metamaterials developed in recent years have made the difference.

 The company uses metamaterials to more efficiently convert the microwave beam back into electricity.
 The relays, which are like "lenses" that extend the beam beyond the line of sight refocusing it, are almost lossless.
 According to Kushnir, most of the losses occur on the other side, where the electricity is converted into microwave energy.
 Overall, he says,

 the system efficiency is about 70%, which is economically sustainable in some areas, the ones the company is aiming at for now.